-The shareholders' rights to decide on Fagerhult's affairs are exercised at the Annual General Meeting (AGM), or if appropriate, the extraordinary general meetings, which is the company's highest decision making body.
-The AGM is to be held no later than six months after the end of the financial year and is usually held in April.
-At the AGM, the shareholders elect the company's Board of Directors and appoint external auditors, and decide on their fees.
+The shareholders' rights to decide on Fagerhult's affairs are exercised at the Annual General Meeting (AGM), or if appropriate, the Extraordinary General Meeting (EGM), which is the company's highest decision making body.

+The AGM is to be held no later than six months after the end of the financial year and is usually held in late-April to mid-May.
+At the AGM, the shareholders elect the company's Board of Directors and appoint external auditors and decide on their fees.
 Furthermore, the AGM resolves on whether to adopt the income statements and balance sheets, to approve the appropriation of the company's profit and to discharge the Board and CEO from liability.
 The AGM also resolves on the composition of the Nomination Committee and its work, and makes decisions on principles for remuneration and other terms of employment for the CEO and other senior management.

-The number of shareholders at year end was 5,559 (4,779).
-The largest individual shareholder is Investment AB Latour, in which the Douglas family are the main shareholders and hold a total of 48.3 per cent (48.3).
-For more information on the ownership structure, share capital, share price development, etc., please refer to the section on the Fagerhult share on pages 46-47 and to Note 32.
+The number of shareholders at year end was 8,342 (7,568).
+The largest individual shareholder is Investment AB Latour, in which the Douglas family are the main shareholders and hold a total of 47.8 per cent (46.3).
+For more information on the ownership structure, share capital, share price development, etc., please refer to the section on the Fagerhult share on pages 30-31 and to Note 35.

-2017 Annual General Meeting
+2020 Annual General Meeting

-The 2017 AGM was held on 3 May in Habo.
-A total of 105 share-holders were present at the meeting, representing 66.0 per cent of the votes.
+The 2020 AGM was held under appropriate social distancing conditions on 23 June in Habo, this of course affected the number of attendees.
+A total of 5 (89) shareholders were physically present at the meeting.
+Those attending in person held 102,900,871 shares, 58.4 per cent of the votes with a further 18,814,569 shares, 10.7 per cent voting on the resolutions in advance.
+The total voting population was 69.1 (66.1) per cent.
 Minutes from the AGM can be found on Fagerhult's website.
 All resolutions were passed with the required majority.
 Below is a selection of the resolutions passed at the meeting: